 - government departments.

-As a CEPA director, Attila has ultimate responsibility for the success of the projects his team is commissioned to undertake.
+As a CEPA partner, Attila has ultimate responsibility for the success of the projects his team is commissioned to undertake.
 He has access to an academically accomplished and intellectually astute CEPA team, at all levels of experience, that can be called upon to:

 - analyse market design;